 Mesalands Community College accepts transfer credit from other regionally accredited colleges and universities and recognizes the State of New Mexico General Education Common Core of Courses.
-For an appointment to have your transfer credit evaluated, contact the Office of Enrollment at (575) 461-6604.
+For an appointment to have your transfer credit evaluated, contact the Office of the Registrar at (575) 461-6623.